ErikLoo/Detecting-Stovetop-Status-with-OpenCV-and-ARUCO/README.md

 # Detecting Stovetop Status with OpenCV and ARUCO Marker

-This demo serves as the first step towards constructing a vision-based smart reminder for vulnerable populations like older adults and people with visino impairments.
+This demo serves as the first step towards constructing a vision-based smart reminder for vulnerable populations like older adults and people with vision impairments.
 An envisioned use case is that when the user forgets to turn off the stove, the smart reminder will be able to alert the user immediately.
-We can definitley extend the application to detecting the on/off state of a TV or the on/off state of a light switch in the future.
+We can definitely extend the application to detecting the on/off state of a TV or the on/off state of a light switch in the future.

 **Step 1:** Place an ARUCO marker on the stove, ideally next to the stove knob.